 - We also ran a demo session to explain how to implement complex components.

 Challenge 4.
-Data representation
+Data visualization and representation

 This challenge involves presenting complex and large amounts of data in a clear and understandable way to the users.